-"Yay": Faf De Klerk becomes a dad, Mzansi celebrates
+"Yay": Faf de Klerk becomes a dad, Mzansi celebrates

 In another story, Briefly News reported about a toddler who dressed up as Faf for Halloween.

-In the TikTok video shared by @papa_francu, the little boy is cheered on by other children going on the trick-treat.
+In the TikTok video shared by @papa_francu, the little boy is cheered on by other children going trick-or-treating.
 Parents nationwide quickly shared their appreciation for this creative Halloween costume of the pint-sized Faf de Klerk.

 Source: Briefly News